7248510/Data/C++/sqlite.md

 # Compiling applications with sqlite3 Windows 10
-The compiler being used is below
+<br>The compiler being used is below
-** Visual Studio 2019 Developer Command Prompt v16.0
+<br>** Visual Studio 2019 Developer Command Prompt v16.0
-Files needed:
+* Files needed:
-sqlite3.def, sqlite3.h & sqlite3.dll(Same directory as your application)
+    * sqlite3.def, sqlite3.h & sqlite3.dll(Same directory as your application)
 0. Download "Precompiled Binaries for Windows", & "Source Code", select your architecture of windows Extract the files to a directory of your choice
 1. First you have to create the library.